-The Red Cross is world renowned and is known for their stellar contributions to providing relief in disastrous situations.
-Most notably, The Red Cross is always known for being on the front lines when it comes to recovery from natural disasters.
-According to the Red Cross website, The Red Cross responds to an emergency every 8 minutes in regards to disasters such as small house fires, to overwhelming natural disasters.
-The Red Cross takes it upon itself to provide clean water, stable shelter, and hot meals when people need them the most.
+The Red Cross is world-renowned and is known for its stellar contributions to providing relief in disastrous situations.
+Most notably, the Red Cross is known for being on the front lines when it comes to recovery from natural disasters.
+According to their website, every 8 minutes the Red Cross respond to emergencies from small house fires to overwhelming natural disasters.
+The organization takes it upon itself to provide clean water, stable shelter, and hot meals when people need them the most.
 Another beautiful thing regarding the Red Cross is the dedication of those at work.
 Over 95% of disaster relief workers are actually volunteers—which goes to show the immense amount of passion and dedication those working for the Red Cross have.

 These are only a few examples of the loyalty and passion the Red Cross has for the global community.
-From collecting blood donations for those in need, to saving the lives of victims of natural disasters, to helping families of the military, May 8th is a day to celebrate the incredible things this organization does.
-And here’s just a few ways you can help:
+From collecting blood donations for those in need, to save the lives of victims of natural disasters, to helping families of the military.